Donald takes over for Stenson as Europe's Ryder Cup captain - NewsBreak

 Donald takes over for Stenson as Europe's Ryder Cup captain

-Stenson, who pledged full support to the European tour in March when he was announced as captain, changed his mind four months later and signed with LIV Golf for what the Daily Telegraph reported to be a $50 million bonus.

-Europe turned to Donald, a finalist for the job in March and a former world No. 1 who played on four Ryder Cup teams that all ended in a European celebration.
+Luke Donald has been selected Ryder Cup captain for Europe, taking over for Henrik Stenson after the Swede was stripped of the job for signing on with the Saudi-funded LIV Golf series.

-He compiled a 10-4-1 record.
-His last appearance as a player was in 2012 at Medinah, when he took down Bubba Watson in the lead singles match as Europe staged the greatest road comeback in Ryder Cup history.
+Donald has played in four Ryder Cups, all of them European wins, and compiled a 10-4-1 record.
+His last appearance as a player was in 2012 at Medinah, when he took down Bubba Watson in the lead singles match as Europe rallied to win.

-Donald couldn't have guessed then that it would be his last time playing the Ryder Cup.
-He went on to be vice captain for Thomas Bjorn in France and for Padraig Harrington last September at Whistling Straits, the only time Donald experienced losing.

-Mostly, he remembers sitting next to Darren Clarke in the opening ceremony at Oakland Hills in 2004, his Ryder Cup debut.
-Donald said Clarke turned to him and said, "Once you play in one, you’ll never want to miss another.”
+Donald was a vice captain at the last two Ryder Cups and was a finalist as captain this year until Europe's committee settled on Stenson.

+Stenson, however, went back on his pledge in March to give Europe full support as captain for the 2023 matches in Italy.
+He signed last week with LIV Golf for what The Daily Telegraph reported to be around $50 million.
+And then Stenson won in his LIV Golf debut at Trump National Bedminster, earning $4 million and an additional $375,000 for being on the team that finished second.

 The 44-year-old Donald spent 56 weeks at No. 1 in the world in 2011 and 2012 while vying for the top spot in the ranking with Rory McIlroy.
 He also was the first player to capture the money title on the PGA Tour and European tour in the same year.